hashicorp/terraform-website/content/source/docs/enterprise/private/capacity.html.md

 # Private Terraform Enterprise Installer - Capacity and Performance

-The maximum capacity and performance of Private Terraform Enterprise (PTFE) is dependend entirely upon the resources provided by the Linux instance it is installed upon.
+The maximum capacity and performance of Private Terraform Enterprise (PTFE) is dependent entirely upon the resources provided by the Linux instance it is installed upon.
 There are a few settings which allow the capacity to be adjusted as well.

 ## Memory + Concurrency

-The amonut of memory to allocate to a Terraform run and the number of concurrent runs are the primary elements in understand capacity.
+The amount of memory to allocate to a Terraform run and the number of concurrent runs are the primary elements in understanding capacity.

 By default, PTFE allocates *256MB* of memory to each Terraform run with a default concurrency of 10 parallel runs.
 Therefore, by default PTFE requires *2.6GB* of memory for just the runs themselves.
 Factor in memory needed to run